phelpsm1/skeleton/README.md

     "name": "EMS"

-For more information, see the [name section](https://docs.npmjs.com/files/package.json#name) in the package.json documentation
+For more information, see the [name section](https://docs.npmjs.com/files/package.json#name) in the package.json documentation.

 #### version